-Culpeper SWCD Announces New Federal Grant for Educational Programs
+Culpeper SWCD Continues Federal Grant for Educational Programs

 The Culpeper Soil and Water Conservation District was selected as a Bay Watershed Education and Training (BWET) grantee by the National Oceanic and Atmospheric Administration (NOAA).
 This three year grant brings \$250,000 into the District specifically to develop and deliver Meaningful Watershed Educational Experiences (MWEEs) for all sixth grade students in the five County District and also provide professional development programs for all instructors.
 The grant objectives include interdisciplinary activities with English, Math and Art, instructing students in developing relevant investigative questions to apply the Scientific Method and learn how to assess their schoolyard habitat for potential adverse environmental impacts and opportunities for improvements.
 Students will also be given the opportunity to write newspaper articles and have them reviewed by local newspaper editors.
-Through a Memorandum of Understanding with University of Mary Washington, the District intends to engage third and fourth year science education students to help deliver multiple programs to students.
+Through a Memorandums of Understanding with University of Mary Washington and Piedmont Virginia Community College, the District intends to engage third and fourth year science education students to help deliver multiple programs to students.

 The initial year of the grant began with teacher professional development in June 2018, with follow-up training planned throughout the grant.

-For the 2018-2019 school year the grant was delivered to sixth grade students at William Wetsel Middle School in Madison County in Fall 2018 and Spring 2019 and Rappahannock County Elementary School in Spring 2019.
+For the 2019-2020 school year the grant was delivered to sixth grade students at William Wetsel Middle School in Madison County, William Monroe Middle School in Greene and Rappahannock County Elementary School in Fall 2019.
+Programs planned for William Wetsel Middle School and Prospect Heights Middle School in Orange planned for Spring 2020 were cancelled due to coronavirus.
 The grant will gradually scale up to include all sixth grade students in public schools in the Culpeper District's member counties by Year 3.